MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/create-automation-tasks.md

 ### Edit the task's underlying workflow

-- For details on editing the underlying workflow, please refer to [Edit the task's underlying workflow](/azure/logic-apps/create-automation-tasks-azure-resources#edit-the-tasks-underlying-workflow)
+- For details on editing the underlying workflow, refer to [Edit the task's underlying workflow](/azure/logic-apps/create-automation-tasks-azure-resources#edit-the-tasks-underlying-workflow)

 ## Next step